 In addition to English skills, students gain leadership, problem solving, organizational and job skills.
 As students gain English proficiency, they achieve greater self-confidence, self-sufficiency, and the ability to contribute and participate in the community and workforce.

-The Citizenship Class is offered Wednesday afternoons from 12:30 to 3:00 p.m. and is free for anyone planning on taking the citizenship exam in the next 12 months.
+Becoming a U.S. citizen is a major milestone in the life of a new American.
+The process requires, among other things, learning a lot about U.S. history and civics.
+The Immigrant Learning Center offers free Citizenship Classes to anyone planning on taking the citizenship exam in the next 12 months.
 Students learn what to expect during the process of becoming a U.S. citizen, how to pass the exam and conversation skills to help pass the interview.

 Immigrants who have school-age children need help navigating the U.S. education system.
 The family literacy coordinator conducts workshops on topics such as reading with preschoolers and the expectations the U.S. school system has of parents.
 Students find just the right book for themselves and their children in our lending library, and children are occasionally invited to visit The Immigrant Learning Center for story hour with their parents.